 Step Two: Marinate at Room Temperature

 Allow the lamb to sit at room temperature for 15-30 minutes.
-This not only lets the flavors of the marinade soak into the lamb but meat that is closer to room temperature cooks more evenly.
+This not only lets the marinade flavors soak into the lamb but meat closer to room temperature cooks more evenly.

 Note: The longer you marinate the meat the more flavorful it will be.
 If you are marinating the lamb chops for longer than 30 minutes then place them in the refrigerator for all but the last 30 minutes.